 patients.
 A male gynecologist, Dr.

-Paul Becton who was a deacon at a Baptist Church and the
+Paul Becton who was a member at a Baptist Church and the

-director of a pro-life pregnancy center in Arkansas took pictures
+medical director of a pro-life pregnancy center in Arkansas

-of women’s private parts with his cell phone.
-He was very
+took pictures of women’s private parts with his cell phone.

-well respected in the community and many patients were shocked
+He was very well respected in the community and many patients

 All women are encouraged to read this book, Women